-Home Care Agencies (HCA) certified to provide Personal Care and Homemaker services are licensed annually by the Colorado Department of Public Health and Environment (CDPHE).
+Home Care Agencies (HCA) certified to provide Personal Care, Homemaker, and In-Home Support Services (IHSS) are licensed annually by the Department of Public Health and Environment (CDPHE).
 This licensure requires that any individual seeking employment with the agency submit to a Colorado Bureau of Investigation (CBI) criminal history record check.
 The criminal history record check must be conducted not more than 90 days prior to employment of the individual.
 To ensure that the individual does not pose a risk to the health, safety, and welfare of the consumer, HCAs must develop and implement policies and procedures regarding the employment of any individual who is convicted of a felony or misdemeanor.

 CDPHE will not issue a license or recommend certification until the agency conforms to all applicable statutes and regulations.
 Should it be found that an agency has not performed the criminal background investigations as required by licensure or regulatory standards, CDPHE requires the agency to submit a plan of correction within 30 days.
 CDPHE has the discretion to approve, impose, modify, or reject a plan of correction.
 Only after the plan of correction has been accepted will a license or recommendation for certification be issued.
 CDPHE sends the survey and licensing information to the Department for review.
-The Department may certify the provider for Medicaid enrollment based on the CDPHE review.
 Agencies denied licensure or recommendation for certification by CDPHE are not approved as Medicaid providers.

-HCBS-CMHS clients may utilize Nursing Facilities (NF) and Alternative Care Facilities (ACF) for respite services.
+HCBS-EBD clients may utilize Nursing Facilities (NF) and Alternative Care Facilities (ACF) for respite services.
 Owners and administrators along with any staff or volunteers that have personal contact with residents at these facilities are required to submit to a CBI criminal history check.
-When making employment decisions, it is the responsibility of an ACF and NF to determine whether prospective staff or volunteers have been convicted of a felony or misdemeanor that could pose a risk to the health, safety and welfare of the residents.
+When making employment decision, it is the responsibility of an ACF and NF to determine whether prospective staff or volunteers have been convicted of a felony or misdemeanor that could pose a risk to the health, safety, and welfare of the residents.
 During regular surveys, CDPHE reviews employment records to ensure ACFs and NFs are completing required criminal background checks.